-Leonard Nimoy replaced Martin Landau on Mission Impossible in the show's fifth season.
+Leonard Nimoy replaced Martin Landau on Mission Impossible in the show's fourth season.

 Landau's involvement in Mission Impossible is also a curious classic television bit of trivia intermingled with actor Leonard Nimoy.
 Landau was offered the role of Dr. Spock on Star Trek at the same time he was offered the role on Mission Impossible.
 He wisely chose Mission Impossible, which lasted much longer.
 Five years later, Landau was making more money than the show's star, Peter Graves, and he was replaced on Mission Impossible with...Leonard Nimoy!

 Peter Graves as Jim Phelps in Mission Impossible.

 Peter Graves starred as Jim Phelps, the leader of I.M.F.
 Graves is the brother of one of my all-time favorite actors, James Arness, and changed his name so both actors would receive the attention they deserved for their individual talent.
 (Okay, maybe there was some sibling rivalry there.
 Who knows?)
 Graves was a star before he left high school.
 He was the state champion hurdler and had his own orchestra.
 However, he had his heart set on becoming the next Gary Cooper.
 When he left for Hollywood, big brother Jim chased after him and tried to convince him to go home, but Graves was a stubborn young fella!
 He landed his first film role within a year and made 30 years and three television series in his lifetime.